-A new regulation implemented by amendment to Act No. 8/2005 Coll. on Bankruptcy Trustees particularly covers specific requirements for the special bankruptcy trustees who will be able to manage large bankruptcy or restructuring proceedings (with a large number of creditors, with a large number of employees, or with a large volume of assets, etc.) or bankruptcy or restructuring proceedings of special entities (e.g., financial institutions).
+Apart from "standard" bankruptcy trustees, Act No. 8/2005 Coll. on Bankruptcy Trustees recognizes so-called special bankruptcy trustees who shall be appointed to manage large bankruptcy or restructuring proceedings (with a large number of creditors, with a large number of employees, or with a large volume of assets, etc.) or bankruptcy or restructuring proceedings of special entities (e.g., financial institutions).